How to sponsor an immigrant friend to the U.S. for 2023

 What is a Sponsor?

-In the immigration context, a sponsor is someone who consents to financially support an immigrant’s stay in the U.S. A sponsor can be a family member, a group of people, a business, or even someone to who you have no relation.
+In immigration terms, a sponsor is someone who agrees to financially support an immigrant while they are in the U.S. This sponsor can be a family member, friend, company, or even someone.
 As a sponsor, you will undertake certain responsibilities for your sponsoring immigrant.
 A sponsor must be financially secure and be able to provide financial assistance to the immigrant when needed.

 Situations Where You Can Sponsor an Immigrant

-There are plenty of scenarios where you can sponsor an immigrant.
-Generally, they can be broken down into:
+There are plenty of scenarios where you can sponsor an immigrant:

 • Sponsors for family-based immigration applications;